Helen Park

 Helen Park (born Hyunjung Park, March 23, 1986) is a South Korean-born composer based in New York City.
 She is a 2018 Lucille Lortel Award Winner and the recipient of the 2018 Richard Rodgers Award.
-Best known for her score on the musical KPOP, Park was nominated for three Drama Desk Awards.
+Best known for her score on the musical KPOP, Park was nominated for Best Original Score at the Tony Awards, as well as three Drama Desk Awards.

 Biography

 Park was born in Busan, South Korea, and moved to Canada in her third year of middle school.
 She attended New York University where she received her MFA in Musical Theatre Writing from the Tisch School of the Arts.
 Park is also an alumna of the BMI Lehman Engel Musical Theatre Workshop.

 Work

+Park is a composer-lyricist, music producer and orchestrator for the Broadway musical KPOP.
+She is the first Asian female composer/lyricist for a Broadway play and the first to be nominated for a Tony Award.
+She is also the first Asian female writer to be nominated for a Tony in any writing category.

-Park is a composer-lyricist, music producer and orchestrator for the Broadway-bound musical KPOP.
-She is also a songwriter for Over the Moon, a Netflix musical animated feature film directed by Glen Keane, which was released on October 23, 2020.
+Park is a songwriter for Over the Moon, a Netflix musical animated feature film directed by Glen Keane, which was released on October 23, 2020.